- September 06, 2022

 This course provides an overview of the typical physical, social, emotional, moral, and cognitive developmental changes occurring during middle childhood and adolescence.
 Learners explore major theoretical concepts and strategies of interaction with individuals in this age group.
 Course activity focuses on typical and atypical aspects of development; the contexts and social spheres that shape middle childhood and adolescence; as well as transitions from middle childhood to adolescence.

-In this course, learners develop practical assessment, evaluation, and research skills in the Child and Youth Care field.
+Learners develop practical assessment, evaluation, and research skills for the Child and Youth Care field.
 Learners analyze current and emerging methodologies that apply to working with children, youth, and families to critically address gaps in services that exist for potential service users.
 Learners craft and present a viable, evidence-based, and practical response to a systemic need within the scope of Child and Youth Care practice.